ufcg-lsd/arrebol/deploy/README.md

 Log in the arrebol host and follow the instructions.

-To download thre repository is need the git installed.
-Case it was not installed, run theses commands to install:
+To download the repository is need the git installed.
+Case it was not installed, run these commands to install:
 ```bash
 sudo apt update
 sudo apt install -y git
 ```
-Run the below commands to download the arrebol repository:
+Run the below command to download the arrebol repository:
 ```bash
 git clone -b feature/remote-worker https://github.com/ufcg-lsd/arrebol.git
 ```

 ### 2.Install dependencies

-Log in the coordination host and run the following commands to install dependencies.
+Log in the arrebol host and run the following commands to install dependencies.

   ```
   cd arrebol/deploy